Oat Milk Without Gums

 What are gums?

-Gums (also known as hydrocolloids) are a common food additive which comes from sources such as plants, seaweed, and even bacteria.
+Gums (also known as hydrocolloids) are a common food additiveΒ which come from a variety of sources such as plants, seaweed, andΒ even bacteria.Β

-They are classed as carbohydrates and used to improve certain features of food and drinks.
+Nutritionally, they are classed asΒ carbohydratesΒ and are typically used to improve certain features of food and drinks.

 Why does oat milk contain gums?